 This is probably the most discussed topic when it comes to nudism, among nudists and even more among textiles.
-Every nudist blogger around has at some point written an article about this and now that nudism gets into the news now and then, even the regular media starts talking about it.
+Every nudist blogger around has at some point written an article about family nudism and nudism with children.
+Now that the nudist lifestyle appears in the news now and then, even the regular media starts talking about it.

-Is it okay to introduce your kids into the nudist lifestyle?
+Is it okay to introduce your children into the nudism?

-Is it okay to let your kids run around naked?
+Is it okay to let your children run around naked?

-Is it okay for your kid to see naked adults?
+Is it okay for your children to see naked adults?

-Is it okay that adults see your kid naked?
+Is it okay that adults see your child naked?

 Now that the walls around the nudists are slowly crumbling down and nudism is getting accepted by the majority or at least not so much frowned upon, child nudism is still a taboo.